danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 ## [Adding Type Safety](#adding-type-safety)

-For complex applications with a large number of custom field policies, it is important to have type safety guarantees that around the fields we are reading and the shape of the policy return values.
+For complex applications with a large number of field policies, it is important to have type safety guarantees for the fields we are reading and the shape of the policy return values.
 It is especially easy to make a typo on the name of the field you're reading and cause hard to find errors down the road.

 We added type safety to our field policies using the [GraphQL code generator](https://graphql-code-generator.com/) library, which will generate TypeScript types for each type in your GraphQL schema and each of your queries.